burlachenkok/burlachenkok.github.io/_posts/2022-02-03-About-Compute-Performance-Optimization-at-MIT.md

 # Reference to Python.

 In 2022 Python has gained big popularity.
-If you for some reason develop a strong system in Python and you want to gain knowledge beyond the root and great book created by Guido van Rossum [https://docs.python.org/3/tutorial/](https://docs.python.org/3/tutorial/) - the materials from one Python enthusiast, David Beazley, can be extremely useful for you:
+If you, for some reason, develop a strong system in Python, and you want to gain knowledge beyond the root and great book created by Guido van Rossum [https://docs.python.org/3/tutorial/](https://docs.python.org/3/tutorial/) - the materials from one Python enthusiast, David Beazley, can be extremely useful for you:
 * [https://www.dabeaz.com/talks.html](https://www.dabeaz.com/talks.html)
 * [https://www.dabeaz.com/tutorials.html](https://www.dabeaz.com/tutorials.html)